kilpkonn/msc-thesis/main.typ

 2. Mimer guides the search with branch costs

 Branch costs is a heuristic to hopefully guide the search to an answer faster that randomly picking branches.
-In @mimer they gave lower cost to branches that contain more local variables and less external definitions.
+In @mimer, they gave lower cost to branches that contain more local variables and less external definitions.
 The rationale for that is that it is more likely that user wishes to use variables from local scope than from outside of it.
-However they noted in @mimer that the costs for the tactics need to be tweaked in future work as this was not their focus.
+However, they noted in @mimer that the costs for the tactics need to be tweaked in future work as this was not their focus.
 #todo("Read about paper")

 === Term search in Standard ML <standardml>